Trashing the environment

 Just five miles from Derry’s city centre, on the suburban edge of the Waterside, is the site of one of the worst environmental crimes in UK history.
 It has been described as Europe’s largest illegal waste dump, which may be an exaggeration, but it is certainly one of the very biggest.

 The Mobuoy waste dump runs across both sides of Derry’s Mobuoy Road.
-It covers 116 acres and contains 100 tonnes of illegally buried rubbish.
+It covers 116 acres and contains one million tonnes of illegally buried rubbish.
 While the company running the site was legally registered as a waste disposal business, it evaded around £100m in tax through its illegal use of the site.
 There are fears that toxins from the waste could spill into the adjoining River Faughan, which provides some of Derry’s drinking water.
 It is contaminating fresh water relied upon by wildlife and there are fears for neighbouring farmland.

 Until a few weeks ago, it was not possible to report properly on this scandal, though there was an official investigation into Mobuoy by Chris Mills – the so-called Mills Report.
 There has been a long-running attempt to prosecute directors of the company.
 Two of whom have now been convicted, which means Mobuoy can now be discussed.